litongjava/java-openai/README.md

 ```

 `cacheSystemPrompt = true` automatically attaches Anthropic's `cache_control` block to the system message.
 To send images, attach `ChatImageFile` files exactly as in the multimodal section — they are translated into Claude's `image` content blocks.

+## Bailian TTS

+Use `BailianTTSClient` for Alibaba Cloud Bailian / DashScope text-to-speech.
+See [docs/bailian-tts.md](docs/bailian-tts.md) for configuration, request fields, response fields, and examples.

 ## Error Handling